 Transfer students must provide an official transcript and a letter of recommendation from a senior administrator at the transferring institution.
 The letter should indicate that the transferee was in good standing and has not been subject to any disciplinary actions.
 Non-transfer students may apply for advanced standing in certain CCNM courses.
 Applicants must apply for advanced standing on a course-by-course basis.
 Detailed course outlines for each course must be submitted.
-A student may not request advanced standing in a course they have previously failed.
 Applications can be downloaded from the student forms and resources section of Moodle.
 New students can request advanced standing application form(s) from student services (info@ccnm.edu).
 Before acceptance becomes official, the registrar must approve the transfer credits based on the following criteria.